waynehartman/PromiseKit/_posts/2018-02-12-PromiseKit-6.0-Released.md

 }
 ```

 Use this carefully!
-Ideally you’d just convert foo() to return a `Guarantee`,
+Ideally you’d just convert `foo()` to return a `Guarantee`,
-aim for the highest level where there are no errors and switch that over.
+aim for the lowest level where there are no errors and switch that over.

 ### `wrap`

-wrap is no longer provided, use `Promise(resolver:)`:
+`wrap` is no longer provided, use `Promise(resolver:)`:

 ```swift